danielzk107/OOP_Ex2/README.md

 ## How to install and run

 In order to install the executable jar file and example test json files, simply go to the release (v1.1) and download the files straight from there by simply pressing the names of the files.
 In order to install the entire project, go to the main branch and press the green button that says "code". from there, a small interactive window will open. from inside that window, choose the "Download as zip" option, and after the .zip file is downloaded to your machine, unzip it.
-In order to fork the project, follow https://docs.github.com/en/get-started/quickstart/fork-a-repo.
+In order to fork the project, follow [this tutorial](https://docs.github.com/en/get-started/quickstart/fork-a-repo).